 Which is perhaps the reason why I’ve been absent for the last month.
 I’m just making sure that I’m spending my time wisely.

-As an afterthought, the other thing that these two wonderful men had in common is they both trusted MDs at the local hospital to diagnose their maladies.
+The other thing that these two wonderful men had in common is they both trusted MDs at the local hospital to diagnose their maladies.
 And in both cases, the doctors failed them miserably.
 The Wife’s father was killed by overdoses of radiation used to treat a non-existent tumor.
-Grandpa Henry was killed by the failure of these same doctors to properly diagnose a disease; a disease that ‘the wife’ correctly identified just using the symptoms and looking it up on the internet, a process that took less than an hour.
+Grandpa Henry was killed by the failure of these same doctors to properly diagnose a disease; a disease that the wife correctly identified just using the symptoms and looking it up on the internet, a process that took less than an hour.
 Not that knowing what it was did any good.
-Cancer is like that when it is in it’s advanced stages.
+Cancer is like that when it is in its advanced stages.

 The MDs could possibly have averted it if they had done their homework when they were first presented with the problem.
 I only wish that we had realized that he was going to the same doctors earlier than we had.
 Perhaps we would still have grandpa Henry with us.
 Probably not.
 Cancer is like that.